How To Upgrade to GA4 with Google Tag Manager

 Google Analytics is an event driven model which you may have seen in Firebase.
 That’s because it has Firebase on the backend.
 An event driven model gives GA4 much greater flexibility than UA which is based on pageviews and sessions.

-With UA you need to manually configure events and so unless you actively create tags you would have no visibility of what users do on your website, other than the pages they visited.
-GA4 automatically measures certain types of events and has other types of events that you can easily enable, or you are recommended to configure.
-GA4 events are grouped into four categories:
+With UA you need to manually configure events.
+Unless you actively create tags you would have no visibility of what users do on your website, other than the pages they visited.
+GA4 automatically measures certain types of events and has other types of events that you can easily enable, or you can configure.

 Google Analytics 4 Events: